casperghst42/linux-default/README.md

 # Ansible setup

+This is for my own use, there are quite curtain better ways to do this, but it works for me.

 To configure a server to my likings.

 1) setup vault and variables in roles/defaults (read the sample files)